 The title of this psalm is To the Chief Musician.
 Set to “Do Not Destroy.”
 A Michtam of David when he fled from Saul into the cave.
 Derek Kidner says of Do not Destroy: “This may well be a tune-indication: cf. Isaiah 65:8, where the phrase is identified as a popular saying (perhaps a snatch of vintage song), and borrowed to become a reassuring word from God.
 Yet notice also David’s instructions about Saul, ‘Destroy him not’ (1 Samuel 26:9).”

-Charles Spurgeon noted, “There are four of these ‘Destroy not’ Psalms, namely, the 57th, 58th, 59th, and 75th.
-In all them there is a distinct declaration of the destruction of the wicked and the preservation of the righteous.”
+Charles Spurgeon noted, “There are four of these ‘Destroy not’ psalms, namely, the 57th, 58th, 59th, and 75th.
+In all of them there is a distinct declaration of the destruction of the wicked and the preservation of the righteous.”

 This is another Michtam, or Golden Psalm.
-The cave was probably Adullam cave, mentioned in 1 Samuel 22:1, though the caves of En Gedi (1 Samuel 24:1) are also a possibility.
+The cave was probably at Adullam, mentioned in 1 Samuel 22:1, though the caves of En Gedi (1 Samuel 24:1) are also a possibility.
 Adullam seems to be the best fit; therefore we can say that Psalm 34 is also associated with this period of David’s life.